 When it comes to Instagram, night time is the right time for user engagement activity.
 Users tend to use and engage most on Instagram after work, before bed, and around when they’re getting back from the bars.
 You can check out the detailed statistics in this article, but as a general rule, try to schedule your posts for the evening.

-Talk about a case of twinning.
 Instagram will try to pair your content with the content a user typically engages with.
-Whether it’s fashion tips, sports highlights, or inspiring quotes, be sure to create what your target audience wants to engage with!
+Whether it’s fashion tips, sports highlights, or inspiring quotes, be sure to create what your target audience wants to engage with.

 One way to get around the news feed algorithm, albeit slightly, is to post Instagram Stories.
 All Stories appear at the top of a user’s homepage, above the feed.
 While you’ll still have to compete for the order your post is placed, the nature of Stories allows for users to go through them at a relatively fast pace.